CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
     ```

 4. Now you have detected collisions between all of the objects in your game.
-The next Sushi Card will
+You might have noticed a bug after the player is destroyed!
+If you have the time after you finish you can try to fix the bug!